 When working on a new feature in your own fork, start from an up-to-date copy of the master branch (the principal one) of the central repository (Theano/Theano on GitHub):

 git fetch central git checkout -b my_shiny_feature central/master

-Once your code is ready for others to review, you need to commit all the changes and then push your branch to your github fork:
+Once your code is ready for others to review, you need to commit all the changes and then push your branch to your github fork first:

 git push -u origin my_shiny_feature

-then go to your fork’s github page on the github website, select your feature branch and hit the “Pull Request” button in the top right corner.
+Then, go to your fork’s github page on the github website, select your feature branch and hit the “Pull Request” button in the top right corner.
 This will signal the maintainers that you wish to submit your changes for inclusion in central/master.
-If you don’t get any feedback, bug us on the pylearn-dev mailing list.
+If you don’t get any feedback, bug us on the theano-dev mailing list.

-When the your pull request have been merged, you can delete the branch from your GitHub fork’s list of branches.
+When your pull request has been merged, you can delete the branch from your GitHub fork’s list of branches.
 This is useful to avoid having too many branches staying there.
 Deleting this remote branch is achieved with:

 git push origin :my_shiny_feature

-git checkout branch git commit --amend git push -u origin my_shiny_feature:my_shiny_feature
+git checkout my_shiny_feature git commit --amend git push origin my_shiny_feature:my_shiny_feature

 Cleaning up history¶